EDO Japan Interview Questions

 • I am a quick learner (this is a great answer because they will have to spend less time training you)

-• I work well under pressure (this is a great answer because Edo Japan will have their rush hour and you need to stay focused during this time)
+• I work well under pressure (this is an excellent answer because Edo Japan will have its rush hour, and you need to stay focused during this time)

 4. What is your greatest weakness?

-• You should not deny you have a weakness or state strengths as a weakness (I am a perfectionist, or I work too hard and neglect my friends and family).
-State a weakness that is required for the role but not a dealbreaker if you don’t have it.
+• Don’t deny having a weakness or state strengths as weaknesses (e.g., I am a perfectionist or work too hard, neglecting my friends and family).
+State a weakness required for the role, but not a dealbreaker if you don’t have it.

 Company Information